international-rural-school-report-v2/backend/README.md

   }
 ]
 ```
+- `id`: An integer representing the ID of the organization in the `orgs` table
+- `name`: A string representing the organization's name

 ### /public/roles
 Used to populate a dropdown of roles for the register form.
 If successful, will return a '200' HTTP status and an array of objects.
 Each object represents one role in the `roles` table: